Brad14t/Splunk-Learning/README.md

 * `search` -  Used when looking for key words or wildcards.
 You can use `search` anywhere in the SPL search

+**Module 12A Fields Part 2**

+Field Extraction Methods:

+* Regex - Unstructured data
+* Delimiters - When splunk can easily determin after a delimiter ( ,:)

+* Commands:

+* `erex` - provide examples of what you what injested
+* `rex` - create a new field out of an existing field using `regex`

+There are 3 ways to export new fields

+`rex` Example:

+How to search `_raw` with `regex`

+`| rex field=_raw (?<field_name>"regex")`

+`erex` Example:

+`| erex new_name examples="example_1", "example_2"`

+* Lookups

+What is a lookup

+* A file - mostly static data, not in an index
+* A tool - Adding additional fields

+How to use a Lookup

+* Upload the lookup table (contains the data), then set the lookup definition to refrence

+Commands:

+* Lookup - load results in lookup
+* OUTPUT - overwrite existing arguments
+* OUTPUTNEW - dont overwrite existing arguments
+* inputlookup - search contents of lookup command
+* outputlookup - write to the lookup table

+**Module 14A Visulizations**

+Types:

+* `Tables`
+* `Charts`
+* `Maps`

+Commands:

+* `timechart` - single or multiseries data, time series will display statistical trends over time
+* `chart` - line, area, bubble, pie etc.
+* `stats` - easily alter any stats table

+Options:

+* `Stacking` - on = events are vertically stacked, off = events are horizontally stacked
+* `Overlay` - add 2 line charts over each other
+* `Trellis` - display multple chats at once
+* `Multiseries` - on = y-axis is split for each value, off = all fields share the y axis

+Ways to get visulizations:

+* `Pivot` - Build tables and visualizations using multiple fields and metrics without writing searches
+* `Quick Reports` - Click on any field in event tab for a list of quick reports
+* `Search Commands` - Use a transforming command like timechart or stats, to summarize the data.